rust-lang/rfcs/text/0000-async-stream.md

 When drafting this RFC, there was [discussion](https://github.com/rust-lang/wg-async-foundations/pull/15#discussion_r451182595) about whether to implement from_stream for all T where `T: FromIterator` as well.
-`FromStream` is perhaps more general than `FromIterator` because the await point is allowed to suspend execution of the current function, but doesn't have too.
+`FromStream` is perhaps more general than `FromIterator` because the await point is allowed to suspend execution of the current function, but doesn't have to.
 Therefore, many (if not all) existing impls of `FromIterator` would work for `FromStream` as well.
 While this would be a good point for a future discussion, it is not in the scope of this RFC.

 ## Converting an Iterator to a Stream